 The trees along the Champs Elysees are enrobed in thousands of twinkling lights, and climb aboard the huge Ferris wheel near Place la Concorde for a dazzling view of the city lights.
 And while you’re strolling, stop and enjoy a steaming Nutella crepe or roasted chestnuts from the street vendors.

 Yes, it’s touristy, but is a beautiful place to visit, and not nearly as crowded as visiting in summer.
-Our Notre Dame apartment rental for your vacation in Paris is a stone’s throw from this beautiful cathedral.

 There’s a lovely tree on display in the front courtyard, and we hope the beautiful lighted Nativity triptych panels are still on display.
 Walk around to the back of the altar and look up, as the Nativity story is retold in beautiful lighted panels that come to life one story at a time.
 Photos don’t do justice!